With Treatment

 Services provided:

-Living Free Health Services is an inpatient rehabilitation facility in Annandale, VA that is situated in the 22003 zip code.
-Living Free Health Services provides Mentoring/Peer support, Social skills development and Case management.
-It provides treatment to men and women.
+Living Free Health Services is an inpatient rehabilitation center in Annandale, VA that is located in the 22003 zip code.
+Living Free Health Services offers Mentoring/Peer support, Social skills development and Case management.
+It offers services to women and men.

 Address: 4306 Evergreen Lane, Suite 204, Annandale, VA 22003 in Fairfax County